yekeren/ADVISE-Image_ads_understanding/README.md

 ## Results
 We now report our experimental results on our held-out validation set (10,000 images from the training set).
+We also enclosed results using LSTM and bi-directional LSTM to encode the action-reason statement for VSE++.
+We may achieve improved performance if we encode sentences in reverse order for VSE++.lstm.

 | Method        | Config file        | Accuracy | RankMin  |  RankAvg  | RankMed  |
 | ------------- |:------------------:| --------:| --------:|  --------:| --------:|